 The best way to continue learning SysAid is to explore.
 Click on all the menu items, open all the tabs-- look everywhere.
-If at any time you don't understand a feature, use the question mark icon located in the top right corner of the screen to access the Online Aid for that page.
+If at any time you don't understand a feature, access the Online Aid by clicking on your user name in the top right corner and choosing Online Aid, this will bring you directly to the topic for the screen you are on.
 In this way, you will be able to learn everything that SysAid can do for you.

 Encourage users to begin using SysAid

 In order to get the most out of SysAid, you need to use it!

 - Make sure that your end users begin to use SysAid for submitting incidents and requests.